lamberta/devkit-doc/guide/getting-started.md

 ~~~

 By default, basil starts a server on your machine at
-`http://localhost:9200`, to access the project manager GUI,
+`http://localhost:9200`, to access the web interface for the
-simply direct your web browser to this address.
+project, simply direct your web browser to this address.
 If you'd
 like to specify a different port for your application, just
 pass it as a `-p` option: